karunyas13/ai-loan-origination-assistant/docs/01_Project_Charter_and_Business_Problem.md

 - AS-IS and TO-BE processes are defined.
 - Business requirements are documented and traceable.
 - Functional and system requirements are defined.
-- Business rules are documented.
+- Business rules and applicable decision logic are documented.
-- Application statuses and transitions are defined.
 - User stories contain measurable acceptance criteria.
-- Requirements are mapped to UAT test cases through an RTM.
+- Requirements are traceable through testing and UAT.
 - MySQL supports the required lifecycle data.
 - Data mappings and API requirements are documented.
 - Power BI provides meaningful operational KPIs.